muzakker/Clinic-Management-System-A-Java-Swing-Based-Desktop-Application/README.md

 # Partial-Clinic-Management-System
 A Simple GUI Based Object Oriented Program using Java Swing.
-It was done as project for Object Oriented Programming-1 (Java) course during Fall-2019.
+It was done as a project for Object Oriented Programming-1 (Java) course during Fall-2019.
 It is a Partial Clinic Management System that implements the four pillars of Object Oriented Programming: Encapsulation, Abstraction, Inheritance and Polymorphism and shows a database connectivity using MySQL.
 # Features
 In this program the user "Admin" has the following features: